blabla1337/skf-flask/skf/markdown/code_examples/django/7-code_example--X_path_query--.md

 ## Example:

     """
-    Define the allowed characters and input parameter and count level for the user lockout like:
+    Define the allowed characters and input parameter and countlevel for the user lockout like:
     controller("<'>&", $_GET['filename'], "3")